AllStarLink/ASL3-Manual/docs/adv-topics/dns-servers.md

 ## Authoritative DNS Servers

-AllStarLink's DNS-based node lookup utilizes Amazon Route 53 with a synchronization system for clients to retrieve node information, such as IAX ports, or IP address.
+AllStarLink's DNS-based node lookup utilizes Amazon Route 53 with a synchronization system for clients to retrieve node information, such as its IP address and IAX port.

 ##  DNS Node Lookup